Exception from Informed Consent Requirements for Emergency Research

 Clinical testing

-- Must demonstrate prospect of direct benefit to subjects
+- Research must hold prospect of direct benefit to subjects

-- Must have appropriate animal and preclinical data supporting potential benefit
+- Must have appropriate animal/preclinical data supporting potential benefit

 Human Factors

-- Must attempt to contact legally authorized representative within therapeutic window
+- Must attempt to contact legally authorized representative (LAR) within therapeutic window

-- Must inform subjects/representatives at earliest feasible opportunity about participation
+- Must inform subject/LAR/family of participation at earliest feasible opportunity

 Safety